ecadlabs/taquito/docs/rpc_nodes.md

 However, in version 7 of Taquito, we decided to remove the default RPC node.
 The reason behind this choice is to avoid that a lot of applications rely on our default node and thus centralize a part of the ecosystem on one node.

 When creating an instance of the TezosToolkit, it is now required to specify the RPC node.
 The `Tezos` singleton has been replaced by a function taking an RPC node as a parameter.
-Both ways are equivalent, and the second one has only been kept for users familiar with the `Tezos` singleton.
+Both ways are equivalent, and the second one has been kept for users familiar with the `Tezos` singleton.

 ``` js
 import { TezosToolkit } from '@taquito/taquito';